joostvanzwieten/wi4771tu.2016/H09-symbolic-differentiation/README.md

 5. Create function types `Sin` and `Cos` that represent the sine and cosine functions, respectively.

+    A C++ compiler reads a file line by line from top to bottom.
+You may use a class or function only if it has been declared earlier, i.e. above, perhaps in an `#include` directive.
+If two classes refer to each other you need to 'forward declare' the class that has not been declared yet.
+In this particular case the following should be sufficient:

+        class Cos; // forward declaration
+        class Sin
+        {
+            ...
+        };
+        class Cos
+        {
+            ...
+        };

 6. Create a function `main` that tests all function types and their derivatives.